 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Any references cited in the abstract must be given in full.
 Unpublished results and personal communications are not recommended in the reference list, but may be mentioned in the text.
 If these references are included in the reference list they should follow the standard reference style of the journal and should include a substitution of the publication date with either 'Unpublished results' or 'Personal communication'.
 Citation of a reference as 'in-press' implies that the item has been accepted for publication.
 Please use the DOI for in-press references.

 Increased discoverability of research and high quality peer review are ensured by online links to the sources cited.
 In order to allow us to create links to abstracting and indexing services, such as Scopus and CrossRef, please ensure that data provided in the references are correct.
 Please note that incorrect surnames, journal/book titles, publication year and pagination may prevent link creation.
 When copying references, please be careful as they may already contain errors.
-Use of the DOI is encouraged.
+Use of the DOI is mandatory.

 As a minimum, the full URL should be given and the date when the reference was last accessed.
 Any further information, if known (DOI, author names, dates, reference to a source publication, etc.), should also be given.
 Web references can be listed separately (e.g., after the reference list) under a different heading if desired, or can be included in the reference list.

 There are strict requirements on reference formatting at submission.
 References should be in standard format, where applicable, author(s) name(s), journal title/book title, chapter title/article title, year of publication, volume number/book chapter and the pagination must be present.
-Use of DOI is highly encouraged.
+Use of DOI is mandatory.
 Note that missing data will be highlighted at proof stage for the author to correct.
 The respected authors must format the references themselves according to the following procedure:

 Text: Indicate references by number(s) in square brackets in line with the text.
 The actual authors can be referred to, but the reference number(s) must always be given.